belthor777/Machine-Learning/PH207x/excercises/Lesson8/Survey Data Analysis.md

 > It is completed different from the example above.
 > CHIS is the nation's largest state health survey.
 CHIS is a randomdial telephone survey conducted on a contrinuous basis and covering a wide range of health topics.
 CHIS data gives a detailed picture of the health and health care needs of California's large and diverse population.
 A full CHIS data cycle takes two years to complete and surveys over 50000 Californians but continous data collection now allows CHIS to generate one-year estimates.
 Link: http://www.chris.ucla.edu/about.html

+* Stratified random sample
+* Use random digit dialing for landlines and some cell phones
+* Much lower response rates